billchow98/primegen/README.md

 `cc primegen.c -march=native -Ofast -ansi -static`

-The resulting programme is a.out.
+The resulting programme is `a.out`.

 ### On Windows:
 Install an ANSI C compiler, such as from MinGW or Cygwin, and make sure that the compiler has been added to your `PATH`.
 The command above should work.
-Note that the resulting programme is a.exe instead of a.out.
+Note that the resulting programme is `a.exe` instead of `a.out`.